Is Love At First Sight Real? Why It Happens & 9 Signs You're Experiencing It

 In fact, rating a person one point higher in attractiveness was associated with a nine times higher likelihood of reporting love at first sight.
 That suggests a great majority of people who claim to have fallen in love at first sight are actually experiencing lust at first sight.

 To be fair, love and lust are very commonly confused, according to psychologists Simone Humphrey, PsyD, and Signe Simon, Ph.D.
-"The two phenomena activate similar neural pathways in the brain that are involved in view of the self, goal-directed behavior, happiness, reward, and addiction," they write at mbg.
+"The two phenomena activate similar neural pathways1 in the brain that are involved in view of the self, goal-directed behavior, happiness, reward, and addiction," they write at mbg.

 The intense, all-consuming feelings of passion, exhilaration, and longing associated with falling in love are the product of a series of neurochemical reactions in which the brain's reward system, fueled by the neurotransmitter dopamine, motivates the person to seek closeness and intimacy with the object of their affection—similar to the way the brain behaves when a person is experiencing drug addiction.
 Research by behavioral anthropologist Helen Fisher, Ph.D., suggests this romantic drive response system can theoretically be triggered instantaneously.

-That said, other research has found differences in the brains of people who've recently fallen in love compared with those who've been in love for decades.
+That said, other research has found differences in the brains of people who've recently fallen in love compared with those who've been in love for decades2.
 While the brain's reward systems lit up for both groups of people when thinking of their beloved, the newly-in-love couples had some additional parts of the brain activated: the ones associated with fear and anxiety.

 Reasons people might feel like they fell in love at first sight: